Research in the School of Nursing and Midwifery

 Children’s health is inextricably linked to the wellbeing of the family unit.
 Health challenges, from pregnancy through to adolescence, can influence the integrity of the family.

-This research team focuses on issues of local relevance and global significance to the physical, psychological and emotional health of mothers, infants and children, and of the family more broadly.
-It is guided by the following key research questions:
+Our team researches issues of local relevance and global significance to the physical, psychological and emotional health of mothers, infants and children, and of the family more broadly.
+We are guided by the following key research questions:

 - How do we support children and families who are accessing health care in a variety of contexts?